kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

 ## Deconvolution using CIBERSORTx

-CIBERSORTx \[Newman2019\] is the most commonly used tool for cell-type deconvolution.
+CIBERSORTx (Newman et al. 2019) is the most commonly used tool for cell-type deconvolution.
 It is a machine learning method which carries out batch correction, correcting for between-platform differences in expression data.
 In this case, the signature matrix was made using all of the available CAF subpopulation data (40 S1 samples, 25 S3 samples, 24 S4 samples).
 It is possible to infer the proportions of the different subpopulations as well as a subpopulation-specific gene expression matrix for each sample.
 Either scRNA-seq, bulk RNA-seq or microarray data can be used as the reference.

 - Create signature matrix for CIBERSORTx
 - TPM normalise data,probably optional
--   Run CIBERSORTx to figure out proportions of S1, S3 and S4 in
+- Run CIBERSORTx to figure out proportions of S1, S3 and S4 in In-house samples
-    In-house samples

 The files for CIBERSORT (mixture file, reference data and phenotype classes file), were prepared using the `cibersortx_prepare_files.R`